High school girls sitting at a table in the school yard talking and laughing

 Accommodation and welfare

-Only 2 accommodation and welfare options are available for temporary application international students:
+Only 2 accommodation and welfare options are available for Temporary and Visitor Students:

 1. Living with, and welfare provided by, a parent or legal guardian